john-itcsolutions/cheirrs/README.md

 ## INTRODUCTION:

 # CHEIRRS
-Project based on  Lxd, Juju, Charms and Kubernetes merged with Cyber Republic's Elastos Smartweb gRPC-based Blockchain and Database Server and SQLAlchemy.
+Project based on  Lxd, Juju, Charms and Kubernetes merged with Cyber Republic's Elastos Smartweb gRPC-based Blockchain and Database Server.
+Database ORM, reflection (at initialisation) and querying uses SQLAlchemy.
+The blockchain end of a transaction occurs first, followed by writing of data to Postgres via the "etcd" cluster on the Kubernetes installation.
+Etcd replaces a Redis or similar cluster of query-caching servers, for improvement of throughput to and from the 'haus' database.

 To tackle a full Kubernetes installation, ideally you would need a 32 GB RAM; 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
 If you intend to include Machine Learning/AI capabilities, your Kubeflow installation will go much more easily with an 8 core Host rather than a 4 core one.
 You really need an Accelerator NVIDIA GPU of at least 10GB vRAM.
 ITCSA is using a 24GB NVIDIA Tesla K80.